yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 begindiv(intro)

-en: %tldr Want to learn vim (the best text editor known to human kind) the fastest way possible.
-I suggest you a way.
-Start by learning the minimal to survive, then integrate slowly all tricks.
+en: %tldr You want to teach yourself vim (the best text editor known to human kind) in the fastest way possible.
+This my way of doing it.
+You start by learning the minimal to survive, then you integrate all the tricks slowly.

 fr: %tlal Vous désirez apprendre vim (le meilleur editeur de texte connu à ce jour) le plus rapidement possible.
 Voici mes conseils pour vous aider.
 Commencez à apprendre le minimum vital, puis apprenez doucement de nouvelles commandes.